 Dances for the Death of Anthropology: Maya Stovall’s “Liquor Store Theatre”

 “I’m obsessed with simplicity,” the Detroit-born artist and anthropologist Maya Stovall says, speaking of her practice.
 Her most recent show, LUX, at White Columns in New York, featured Stovall’s “1526 (NASDAQ: FAANG)” series, in which each year is written out in white neon denoting a significant event in the histories of Black people in America.
-“1526″ for the first successful slave rebellion in American history; “2014” for the Detroit Water Crisis.
+“1526″ for the first successful rebellion of enslaved people in North American history; “2014” for the Detroit Water Crisis.

 The years represented function as data points, expressing the realities of racial oppression, struggle, erasure, and claim staking in the United States.
 What’s past is more than prologue, the works insist.
 History reverberates in the present; the effects of white supremacy are felt by Black Americans each day with the immediacy of a neon sign glowing in a store window.